Schloss Johannisberg: Beginnings and monastic winery

-For a time, the monastery at Johannisberg even oversaw a priory that would later develop into the famed Eberbach Abbey.
-In its early years, Kloster Johannisberg operated as a double monastery, with an adjoining women’s hermitage.
-One such hermitage, the Saint George’s Hermitage (Sankt-Georgsklause), was located at the foot of the mountain.
-First mentioned around 1170, it existed until 1452 and later lent its name to the present-day wine estate “Johannisberger Klaus.”
+For a time, the monastery at Johannisberg even oversaw a priory that would later develop into the Eberbach Abbey.
+In its early years, Kloster Johannisberg operated as a double monastery, with an adjoining women's hermitage.
+One such hermitage, the Saint George's Hermitage (Sankt-Georgsklause), was located at the foot of the mountain.
+First mentioned around 1170, it existed until 1452 and later lent its name to the present-day wine estate "Johannisberger Klaus".

 Decline of the monastery

 After an initial period of prosperity, the monastery experienced a gradual decline.
 In 1451, Cardinal Nicholas of Cusa lamented that "the monastery has decayed both internally and externally" due to "the disorderly lifestyle of the monks."
 However, the monks expressed a willingness to reform, on the condition that the hermitage and its associated estates be assigned to them to secure their livelihood.
 This request was granted, and in 1457, the convent joined the reform-oriented Bursfelde Congregation, ushering in a new period of revival.

 The German Peasants' War of 1524/25 marked the beginning of the monastery's final decline, and the raid by Margrave Albert Alcibiades of Brandenburg-Kulmbach during the Margrave's War in 1552 ultimately ruined it.
 When the last abbot died in 1563, Archbishop Daniel Brendel von Homburg of Mainz decreed the dissolution of the monastery, and its properties were placed under secular administration.

 In 1635, during the Thirty Years' War, Archbishop Anselm Casimir of Mainz was forced to pawn Johannisberg to cover the costs of the Swedish occupation of the Rheingau.
-The monastic church had been destroyed for the first time in 1634.
 Imperial Treasurer Hubert von Bleymann received all wine revenues as interest on a loan of 20,000 Reichsthaler he had provided.
 The debt was increased by 10,000 Reichsthaler in 1641, and the contract was later transferred to the creditor's descendants, Georg von Gise and his son Johann Heinrich.
 However, by the early 18th century, the family appears to have lost interest in Johannisberg.
+During the Thirty Years’ War and the period of the pawning, the monastic church suffered great damage.